-Exception: Triversal Missions May Multiply
+Exception: � Universal Missions May Multiply

-Missions with the survey Star System, may seed multiple times as multiple locations, despite the fact that they have the same location text.
-This signifies the generic nature of survey Star System, may seed multiple times as multiple locations, despite the fact that they have the same location text.
-This
+Missions with the .
+Universal symbol, like Survey Star System, may seed multiple times as multiple locations, despite the fact that they have the same location text.
+This signifies the generic nature of .
+Universal cards.

 After the mission phase is over, your table may look something like this: